 Choose something active that will encourage people to mingle.
 You can go on a hike, a conference, do a room escape, organize a scavenger hunt, visit an obstacle course, or play a team sport (bowling, shooting, basketball, rowing, paintball) or a video game (Overwatch, League of Legends).

-Just make sure there is a clear start and finish, and that people have a chance to to interact with one another.
+Just make sure there are a clear start and finish, and that people have a chance to interact with one another.
 This means don’t go to the movies or something similar where people are passive and aren’t encouraged to interact with one another.